Afro–Puerto Ricans: First Africans in Puerto Rico

 Spanish Friar Bartolomé de las Casas, who had accompanied Ponce de León, was outraged at the treatment of the Taíno.
 In 1512 he protested at the council of Burgos at the Spanish Court.
 He fought for the freedom of the natives and was able to secure their rights.
 The Spanish colonists, fearing the loss of their labor force, also protested before the courts.
 They complained that they needed manpower to work in the mines, build forts, and supply labor for the thriving sugar cane plantations.
 As an alternative, Las Casas suggested the importation and use of African slaves.
 In 1517, the Spanish Crown permitted its subjects to import twelve slaves each, thereby beginning the African slave trade in their colonies.
+Free black women arrived from Spain and performed several jobs, mostly related to housekeeping.
+On August 4, 1526, Carlos V of Spain ordered the building of a brothel at San Juan where Spanish both white and black Spanish women were held along Taínas.

 In 1527, the first major slave rebellion occurred in Puerto Rico, as dozen of slaves fought against the colonists in a brief revolt.
 The few slaves who escaped retreated to the forests and mountains, where they resided as maroons with surviving Taínos.
 During the following centuries, by 1873 slaves had carried out more than twenty revolts.
 Some were of great political importance, such as the Ponce and Vega Baja conspiracies.

 By 1570, the colonists found that the gold mines were depleted.
 After gold mining ended on the island, the Spanish Crown bypassed Puerto Rico by moving the western shipping routes to the north.
 The island became primarily a garrison for those ships that would pass on their way to or from richer colonies.
 The cultivation of crops such as tobacco, cotton, cocoa, and ginger became the cornerstone of the economy.
 With the scale of Puerto Rico's economy reduced, colonial families tended to farm these crops themselves, and the demand for slaves was reduced.